Aegithalos

-Aegithalos is a genus of passerine birds in the family Aegithalidae (bushtits), encompassing majority of the species in the family.
+Aegithalos is a genus of passerine birds in the family Aegithalidae (bushtits), encompassing the majority of the species in the family.
+They are native to Europe and Asia.

 Taxonomy

-The genus Aegithalos was introduced in 1804 by the French naturalist Johann Hermann to accommodate a single species, the long-tailed tit.
-The genus name was a term used by Aristotle for some European tits, including the long-tailed tit.
+The genus Aegithalos was introduced in 1804 by the French naturalist Johann Hermann to accommodate a single species, which he had otherwise tentatively named Pipra europaea Hermann, 1804.
+This is a subspecies of Parus caudatus Linnaeus, 1758, now Aegithalos caudatus europaeus, the central European long-tailed tit.
+The genus name is a term used by Aristotle for some European tits, including the long-tailed tit.

 Species

-The genus contains the following nine extant species:
+The genus contains the following eight species: